On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

-\begin{proof} As in the cohomological case, there are two different constructions of the compatible system of $\l$-adic Galois representations attached to $\pi$.
-In both cases, $\rho_{\pi,\l}$ is constructed, via its pseudorepresentation, as a limit of cohomological Galois representations. \begin{itemize} \item The original construction, due to Taylor \cite{taylor1991galois} uses the Hasse invariant to find congruences between the Hecke eigenvalue system of $\pi$ and mod $\l^n$ cohomological eigenforms $\pi_n$.
+\begin{proof} As in the cohomological case, there are two different constructions of the compatible system of $\lambda$-adic Galois representations attached to $\pi$.
+In both cases, $\rho_\lambda$ is constructed, via its pseudorepresentation, as a limit of cohomological Galois representations. \begin{itemize} \item The original construction, due to Taylor \cite{taylor1991galois}, uses the Hasse invariant to find congruences between the Hecke eigenvalue system of $\pi$ and mod $\l^n$ cohomological eigenforms $\pi_n$.
 The associated Galois pseudorepresentation is constructed as a limit of the Galois pseudorepresentations attached to the $\pi_n$.
-This construction is sufficient to prove the existence of the compatible system of Galois representations and parts 1-3 of the theorem. \item A second construction, due to Mok \cite{mok2014galois}, extends the work of Sorensen \cite{sorensen}, and constructs an eigencurve for $\Gf$.
-As in the cohomological case, the downside of this construction is that it relies on unpublished work of Arthur (see Section \ref{Arthur}).
-However, using this construction, Mok \cite[Theorem 3.5]{mok2014galois} proves local-global compatibility at ramified primes up to semisimplification.
-Part (6) is due to Jorza \cite[Theorem 3.1]{jorza2012}, and also uses this construction. \end{itemize}
+This construction is sufficient to prove the existence of the compatible system of Galois representations and parts $(i)$-$(iii)$ of the theorem. \item A second construction, due to Mok \cite{mok2014galois}, extends the work of Sorensen \cite{sorensen} and constructs an eigencurve for $\Gf$.
+As in the cohomological case, this construction generalises to automorphic representations of $\Gf$ over totally real fields.
+However, the construction only requires the existence of a functorial lift from $\Gf$ to $\GL_4$ for cohomological forms, so the construction is still unconditional for automorphic representations of $\Gf(\AQ)$.
+Using this construction, Mok \cite[Thm.\ 3.5]{mok2014galois} proves local-global compatibility at ramified primes up to semisimplification. \end{itemize}